shin1m/xemmai/doc/GarbageCollection.md

 This makes memory synchronization between mutators and collector simple.

 ## Scanning Stacks

-There is no special treatment for scanning stacks.
+Stacks are scanned conservatively.

-Language level stacks are tracked by smart pointers as part of `Fiber` object.
+Only the pointers that differ from the last epoch are checked as candidates.

-Other references including those on native stacks are also tracked by smart pointers.
+Other references are tracked by smart pointers.

 ## Frequency of Cycle Collection

 The cycle collection runs only when an increased number of live objects has exceeded a certain threshold.

-The key point is that the list of root candidates is represented by an intrusive doubly linked list.
+The key point is that the list of root candidates is represented as an intrusive doubly linked list.

 This avoids the overflow of the list.
-And this also allows the decrement phase removing objects from the list and freeing them immediately when their reference counts have reached to zero.
+And this also allows the decrement phase to remove objects from the list and free them immediately when their reference counts have reached to zero.

-Therefore, the cycle collection can be skipped as long as the number of live objects does not increase.
+Therefore, the cycle collection can be skipped unless the number of live objects increases.

 ## Scanning Object Graphs

-Scanning object graphs is done non-recursively.
+Scanning object graphs is done non-recursively by using an intrusive linked list.

 ## No Scanning Blacks on Each Increment/Decrement Operation